 - Lumber – a wooden piece is also a great backdrop for food, clothing and beauty product photographs.
 It gives an earthy touch to the whole picture.
 You could leave the wood unpolished for a raw feel or paint it shiny for the chick and polished style or you could use certain colours to introduce a pop of colour to your photo.
 You could also sprinkle some small flowers or leaves around to really enhance the look of the photo.

-To bring it to conclusion, we could say that there’s no right or wrong with using different backdrops in your photograph.
+To bring it to a conclusion, we could say that there’s no right or wrong with using different backdrops in your photograph.
 It is all a game of your imagination.
-It might be appealing for some people and not so much for the others.
+It might be appealing for some people and not so much for others.
 So, it’s all a matter of experimentation and achieving a result that you are content with.
-Lighting should be great, the product should be enhanced or overall, the intended result should be achieved and that is all.
+Lighting should be great, the product should be enhanced, or overall, the intended result should be achieved and that is all.
 To introduce complexities in this sheer trade of imaginations and perceptions is not fair.
-It should be left for the artists to decide on the kind of backdrop they use, what material they use and what colour they incorporate in their photograph, as they say, to each his own.
+It should be left for the artists to decide on the kind of backdrop they use, what material they use and what color they incorporate in their photograph, as they say, to each their own.
 Every photographer is unique in some way.
 So, just try to explore your imagination and let others do the same in order to provide awesome results for the viewers.